tep/net-peercredlistener/pclcreds/README.md

 ## <a name="pkg-overview">Overview</a>
-Package pclcreds adds gRPC support to toolman.org/net/peercredlistener with a ServerOption that help gRPC recognize PeerCredListeners and a helper function for extracting process credentials from a service method's Context.
+Package pclcreds adds gRPC support to toolman.org/net/peercredlistener with a ServerOption that helps gRPC recognize PeerCredListeners and a helper function for extracting process credentials from a service method's Context.

 The following example illistrates how to use a PeerCredListener with a